Communication Support Worker

 Do you want to make a real difference to an individuals life?
-If so, have you considered becoming a Communication Support Worker at Deafblind UK?
+If so, have you considered becoming a Communication Support Worker at Deafblind UK and supporting individuals with daily tasks like shopping, going to events and assisting in the local community?

 Community Engagement Officer